-Our externally funded research includes other projects funded by the UK Research Councils (ESRC, EPSRC) and the German Academic Exchange Service (DAAD).
+Our externally funded research includes other projects funded by the UK Research Councils (ESRC, EPSRC), ADR UK (Administrative Data Research UK) and the German Academic Exchange Service (DAAD).

 We have provided consultancy jointly or in person for: World Bank, UNDP, European Commission, SISERA (Canadian development agency), Friedrich Ebert Stiftung (Germany), Department of Labour in South Africa and others.

 - Dr Annie Tubadji (Cluster Leader) - cultural economics, subjective wellbeing, inequality, regional economics, migration, robots and AI

 - Dr David Allen – economic growth, convergence, economics of education